Sophia Casey Blasts Bob Woodward’s Account Of Her Husband

 ″He was never in the hospital,″ she said. ″I am refuting that Bob Woodward got into the hospital to see Mr. Casey.″

-Woodward, an assistant managing editor at The Washington Post, issued a one-sentence statement through the newspaper Sunday, saying of the hospital visit, ″I stand behind that and everything in the book.″
+Woodward, an assistant managing editor at The Washington Post, issued a one-sentence statement through the newspaper Sunday afternoon, saying of the hospital visit, ″I stand behind that and everything in the book.″

-She said family members were with Casey constantly when he was hospitalized in Washington and on Long Island and that Secret Service security officers were posted around the clock at his bedroom door and by the elevator.
+She said family members were with Casey constantly when he was hospitalized in Washington and on Long Island and that Secret Service security officers were posted at his bedroom door and the elevator door around the clock.

-After hearing news reports about the book, Mrs. Casey said, she checked with CIA security officials and was told that records show that ″on January 22, Bob Woodward got in and was caught by security and was thrown out″ before he got to Casey’s room.
+Distraught over newspaper accounts of the book, Mrs. Casey said she checked with CIA security officials and was told that records show that ″on Jan.
+22, Bob Woodward got in and was caught by security and was thrown out″ before he got to Casey’s room.

-Mrs. Casey said she was disappointed that Woodward depicted himself in the book as a friend of her husband.
+Mrs. Casey said she was disappointed that Woodward depicted himself in the book as Casey’s friend.

 ″I knew nothing about his government life,″ she said. ″It was very secretive and he would never tell me.″

-Mrs. Casey said that next week she will send $130,000 from the Casey Fund for the Nicaraguan Freedom Fighters to the Contras.
-She started the fund days after Casey’s death because she said the subject was important to her husband.
+Mrs. Casey said that next week, she will send $130,000 from the Casey Fund for the Nicaraguan Freedom Fighters to the Contras.
+She started the fund just days after Casey’s death because she said the subject was so dear to her husband.